Amzani/apidesk-sdk-test-def/docs/models/components/updatecompanyrequestaddressestype.md

 # UpdateCompanyRequestAddressesType

-Specifies the type of address, such as 'billing', 'shipping', or 'office'.
-This helps categorize the address within the company's records.
-The value should be a string that matches predefined address types in the CRM system.
+Specifies the type of address, such as 'billing' or 'shipping'.
+This helps categorize the address within the company's records, allowing for more organized data management and retrieval.

 ## Example Usage